hiclick/hiclick.github.com/fav/photo/docs/editing-video.md

-# 修图 - Editing video
+# 修图 - Editing Video

 Adobe Photoshop CS6 Classroom in a Book